 We argue that tests of reduced-form factor models and horse races between “characteristics” and “covariances'” cannot discriminate between alternative models of investor beliefs.

-We would argue that there is a mix of all three ideas going on at the same time.
-As more investors learn about an investment approach that previously had higher returns (value investing), the expected returns to that approach may diminish in the future (implication of the characteristic theory), if arbitrage constraints are minimal.(6)
+We would argue that there is a mix of all three ideas simultaneously.
+As more investors learn about an investment approach that previously had higher returns (value investing), the expected returns to that approach may diminish in the future (implication of the characteristic theory), if arbitrage constraints are minimal.(5)

 The rest of the article is broken into three sections:

 - A dive into the characteristic versus risk debate.

 - An examination of what this means for a long-only value investor